Cyndie-Matinou/Capstone-Project-Masters-2023/docs/final_proposal.md

 -Automate configuration by using my EC2 user data to install all packages,

-- configure them, and
+-configure them, and

-- deploy the application.
+-deploy the application.